 UI available to (a) people out of work because employer voluntarily closed or was ordered closed; (b) workers who have less hours available due to business slow down or lack of demand.
 UI may be available, on a case by case basis, where employers stay open in defiance of public health urging to close and worker refuses to work.

-PUA: You may be eligible for UI benefits, and should apply online at myunemployment.nj.gov.
+PUA: These benefits are available to individuals who are ineligible for regular UI.
+You may be eligible for UI benefits and should first apply online.
 If denied, you are also likely eligible for benefits under PUA, since ineligibility for regular unemployment is a prerequisite for receiving these expanded benefits due to COVID-19.
 In this case, you will need to gather the last two years of your tax returns, or other evidence of income history, which will be necessary for processing your claim once the federal rules are established.
 The PUA benefits can be paid retroactively for periods of unemployment beginning or after January 27, 2020.
 Additional details will be posted online as they become available.

 back to top